akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Epilogue – The Years After

 1. What happens to Sir Guy?
-To Everard de la Roche?
 2. How does Queen Matilda describe Beatrice in her final months?
 3. What does Godfrey choose to do with his life?
 4. Creative: Write a short letter from the Duchess of Brittany to Beatrice after the White Ship disaster (you may need to research it).